kumahq/kuma/UPGRADE.md

 If such a section does not exist, the upgrade you want to perform does not have any particular instructions.

+## Upgrade to `1.2.1`

+When Global is upgraded to `1.2.1` and Zone CP is still `1.2.0`, ZoneIngresses will always be listed as offline.
+After Zone CPs are upgraded to `1.2.1`, the status will work again.
+ZoneIngress status does not affect cross-zone traffic.

 ## Upgrade to `1.2.0`

 One of the changes introduced by Kuma 1.2.0 is renaming `Remote Control Planes` to `Zone Control Planes` and `Dataplane Ingress` to `Zone Ingress`.